 Best dynamic mics for screams and aggressive vocals

-These are the workhorses that handle the loudest performances and the least-treated rooms.
+These are the workhorses that handle the loudest performances and the least-treated rooms, and they top our wider roundup of the best dynamic microphones for studio recording.

 - Shure SM58 — indestructible, cheap and proven on stage and in the studio.
 Its presence boost helps screamed vocals cut through.